Appeals court rejects Chicago gun-range restrictions

-CHICAGO (AP) — Chicago has lost another round in its effort to restrict the operation of gun ranges in the city.
+CHICAGO (AP) — The U.S. Court of Appeals handed Chicago another defeat in its effort to restrict the operation of gun ranges in the city.

 Most Read Stories